QinPengBlog/qinpengblog.github.io/_drafts/2016-02-16-Realize-tagcloud.md

    style="font-size: {{ tag | last | size  |  times: 4 | plus: 80  }}%">{{ tag[0] | replace:'-', ' ' }} ({{ tag | last | size }})</a>
  </span>
 {% endfor %}

+It works.
+But the tags showing up in a list.

+Find Test10 works now.

+### Test12+
+Change the link of the tags to #{{ tag[0] }} in Test10 and 12.
+But when I click on the tags in Test10, I find the previous link towards to show up the relating posts below the tags.
+It is a different showing up way, so I keep it.
+Only change in Test12.
+The previous links of the tags in Test12 towards http://qinpeng.space/tag/{{tag[]}}/.

 ---